percona/proxysql-admin-tool-doc/docs/percona-scheduler-admin-options-detail.md

 | [--update-write-weight](#update-write-weight)           |
 | [--write-node](#write-node)                             |

-## <a name="add-query-rule"></a> --add-query-rule
+## -add-query-rule

-This option creates query rules for a synced mysql user and applies only to the `singlewrite` mode.
+This option creates query rules for a synced MySQL user and applies only to the `singlewrite` mode.

-### Requires
+### -add-query-rule requires

 Either the –syncusers or –sync-multi-cluster-users options.

+### -add-query-rule example

 ```shell
 $ percona-scheduler-admin --config-file=config.toml --syncusers
 ```

-The output should be similar to the following:
+The following is an example of the output:

 ```text
 --add-query-rule